Naked yoga for men: Central/Southern London. In association with Naturist London.

 When?
 Wednesdays.
 Please arrive at 3.30pm to undress.
 Class will run from 3.45pm to 5.15pm (90 minutes).

 Late-comers will not be admitted.
-If no one responds to the bell, please practice acceptance and be punctual next time.
-Late-comers are disruptive to the class, which isn’t fair or considerate to the students who arrive on time.
+If you arrive and the door is closed, please do not knock.
+Practice acceptance and be punctual next time.
+Late-comers are disruptive to the class, which isn’t fair or considerate to the students already there.

 Where?
 The Bonnington Centre, 11 Vauxhall Grove, London SW8 1TD. https://goo.gl/maps/1GcP8A4ZBV92 Nearest Underground stations: Vauxhall and Oval.

 How much? £15 per class at the door.